urartian/loopback4-odata/README.md

 - `appendKeysForClientPaging`: When `true` (default) the controller appends the entity key columns to client-supplied `$orderby` clauses whenever requests use manual `$skip`.
 This keeps offset-based paging stable for frameworks that ignore `@odata.nextLink` (for example, SAPUI5 growing tables).
 Set to `false` only if you need the backend to preserve the original order verbatim even at the cost of potential duplicates across pages.
 - **Manual paging:** Supplying both `$skip` (even `0`) _and_ a positive `$top` switches the request into client-driven paging.
 In that mode the backend clamps `$top` to the configured page size, appends key columns for deterministic ordering, and suppresses `@odata.nextLink`.
 Clients must increment `$skip` themselves to fetch more rows.
 If `$skip` is sent without `$top`, the controller sticks with server-driven paging and still emits `@odata.nextLink`.
 - `enableDelta`: When `true`, collection responses include `@odata.deltaLink` so clients can poll only the rows that changed since the last snapshot.
 - `tokenSecret`: Required secret used to sign `$skiptoken` / `$deltatoken` payloads.
-Requests fail with `500` until a non-empty secret is configured.
-Inject it via environment variables or a vault-backed binding.
+The component reads `process.env.ODATA_TOKEN_SECRET` automatically; when unset it falls back to a `'change-me'` placeholder and logs a warning.
+Override it via environment variables or a vault-backed binding before exposing the API, otherwise requests fail with `500` when the secret is missing or intentionally unset.
 - `skipTokenTtl`: Lifetime (in seconds) for issued `$skiptoken` links.
 Defaults to `900` (15 minutes).
 Expired tokens return `400 Invalid $skiptoken`.
 - `deltaTokenTtl`: Optional lifetime (seconds) for `$deltatoken` links.
 When omitted, delta tokens remain valid until you rotate the secret or prune their backing store.
 - `allowLegacyUnsignedTokens`: Set to `true` only while migrating from the unsigned (v1/v2) token format.
 New deployments should leave this `false` to reject tampered tokens outright.